Oldranda1414/Privacy-P2P-Federated-Learning/doc/finalReport.md

 #### Unit tests and CI

-Before any additonal work would be done on the project, a unit test and consequent CI infrastructure would have to be instantiated, as the project exceedes it's proof of concept goal on it's way to becoming a production ready project.
+Before any additonal work would be done on the project, a unit test and consequent CI infrastructure would have to be instantiated, as the project exceedes it's proof of concept goal on it's way to becoming a production ready artifact.

 #### Python Package